HewlettPackard/ilo-redfish-emulator/README.md

 ### Run the docker image:
 ```
-docker run -p 443:443 -e MOCKUPFOLDER=DL360 --rm ilo-emulator:latest
+docker run -p 443:443 -e MOCKUP_FOLDER=DL360 --rm ilo-emulator:latest
 ```
 or
 ```
 docker compose up -d
 ```
-note: the .env file defaults the MOCKUPFOLDER to DL360, and the external port to 443.
+The .env file contains the default values for MOCKUP_FOLDER, EXTERNAL_PORT, and ASYNC_SLEEP.
+- MOCKUP_FOLDER is the name of the directory under ./mockups/ that contains the static mockup files
+- EXTERNAL_PORT is the port or port range on which the emulator will be available.
+Example: 443, 5000-5100, etc.
+- ASYNC_SLEEP is the time in seconds to wait for async operations to complete before returning a response.
+The default is 0.

+These environment variables can be overridden by passing them in the docker run command.
-Example: run emulator on a different external port and mockup:
+- Example: run emulator on a different external port and mockup:
 ```
 EXTERNAL_PORT=5000 MOCKUPFOLDER=DL325 docker compose up -d
 ```